-In the mid-'80s, Weber produced a new gas grilling method, replacing the lava rocks used in most grills at the time with metal bars.
-This reduced flame flare-ups and evenly distributed the heat.
+In the mid-'80s, Weber produced a new gas grilling method, replacing the lava rocks used in most grills at the time with metal bars, according to the Weber website.
+This reduced flame flare-ups and helped evenly distribute the heat.
 Even heat distribution lets you grill without over-cooking and drying out your chicken.

 Light your Weber gas grill and turn the burners to high.
 Close the lid on the grill for 10 to 15 minutes, allowing the grill to preheat.

-Season your chicken with a rub three to four hours before grilling.
+Season your chicken with a rub 3 to 4 hours before grilling.
 This cures the meat and seals in the moisture, keeping your chicken from drying out while it grills.

 Turn the Weber's burners down to medium heat.
 Spray the grates with a light coat of cooking spray.

-Place boneless, skinless chicken breast and thighs onto the grill over direct medium heat for four to six minutes.
+Place your boneless, skinless chicken breast and thighs onto the grill over direct medium heat for 4 to 6 minutes.
 Baste the chicken with a glaze if you choose a glaze over a rub.

-- Turn the chicken over and grill for an additional 30 to 45 minutes, removing once the chicken finishes cooking.
+- Turn the chicken over with the tongs and grill for an additional 30 to 45 minutes, removing once the chicken finishes cooking.